TheTaylorLee/pwsh-theme-unofficial/README.md

 ![preview](https://raw.githubusercontent.com/TheTaylorLee/pwsh-theme-unofficial/master/assets/themepreview.png)

-Disclaimer: This Theme was created with no input from Microsoft or any PowerShell Theme.
+Disclaimer: This Theme was created with no input from Microsoft or any PowerShell Team.